BiodataMiningGroup/unknot/example/README.md

 python3 2_object_detection.py <path to source dataset>/dataset.json <path to target dataset>/dataset.json results
 ```

-Training takes about eight hours for one of the four provided datasets on an NVIDIA Tesla V100.
+Training takes about five hours for one of the four provided datasets on an NVIDIA Tesla V100.
 The detection results will be stored in the `results` directory.

 ## 3. Evaluation